 Bernstein wrote “Music for String Quartet” in 1936 at the age of 18.
 He asked an established quartet of young musicians in the Boston area to play through the piece, then gave the manuscript to the group’s first violinist Stanley Benson, who later served as a long-time violinist for the Boston Symphony Orchestra.
 Benson and his wife Clara, also a violinist, held onto the piece for more than 50 years, but it has never been performed publicly.

-Bernstein’s “Music for String Quartet” will be performed by a stellar ensemble of musicians: Malcolm Lowe, violinist and recently retired concertmaster of the BSO; Natalie Rose Kress, a Washington, D.C.-based violinist currently studying at The Juilliard School; violist Daniel Kim, who holds the Lois and Harlan Anderson chair at the BSO; Ronald Feldman, retired BSO cellist who now is music director of the Longwood Symphony Orchestra in Boston and the Berkshire Symphony at Williams College; and pianist Melvin Chen, who is Deputy Dean of the Yale Music School and director of Yale’s Norfolk Chamber Music Festival.
+Bernstein’s “Music for String Quartet” will be performed by a stellar ensemble of musicians: Lucia Lin, who holds the Dorothy Q. and David B. Arnold, Jr. chair has been a member of the first violin section of the BSO since 1985; Natalie Rose Kress, a Washington, D.C.-based violinist currently pursuing her DMA degree at the University of Maryland; violist Daniel Kim, who holds the Lois and Harlan Anderson chair at the BSO; Ronald Feldman, retired BSO cellist who now is music director of the Longwood Symphony Orchestra in Boston and the Berkshire Symphony at Williams College; and pianist Melvin Chen, who is Deputy Dean of the Yale Music School and Director of Yale’s Norfolk Chamber Music Festival.

 According to Library Director Wendy Pearson, “We are delighted to host this world premiere as a benefit to fund cultural programming and community events for the Stockbridge Library, Museum & Archives.”